Opfour/usb-dos/README.md

 ## What it contains: SvarDOS plus a menu launcher and a choice of freeware writing tools

 The operating system is [SvarDOS](http://svardos.org/), the latest release as at end 2024.
-This version uses the kernel created by the former [DR DOS Enhancement Project](https://web.archive.org/web/20160706205139/http://www.drdosprojects.de/), in a slightly updated [build using a simpler toolchain](https://pushbx.org/ecm/web/#projects-edrdos) built by E C Masloch and [packaged by Bernd Böckmann](https://github.com/SvarDOS/edrdos).

-I have built a fairly minimal installation, with the JEMM memory manager, FreeDOS text editor, CD and mouse drivers, and some simple diagnostic tools.
+For source code for the OS, go to the SvarDOS website.

 It has a simple launch menu using the DOSShell menu from PC DOS 2000, which back in 2021 I made into a Virtualbox VM and [blogged about here](https://liam-on-linux.livejournal.com/78306.html).

 It contains MS Word, WordStar, Protext, two outliners, a choice of text editors and some other apps.
+These are explicitly freeware or products from companies that no longer exist.

-There is a more complete list here:
+There is a more complete list of components here:

 [What is included and how it works](https://github.com/lproven/usb-dos/wiki/What-is-included-and-how-it-works).